-Show removal and dust control, also can accumulate on the underside of the motor home.
+Corrosive materials, such as those used for ice and snow removal and dust control, also can accumulate on the underside of the motor home.
 These accumulations, especially in vehicular areas where mud and other foreign materials could collect, should be removed by flushing those areas (e.g., the underside) of the motor home regularly with water.
 The chance of corrosion can be minimized with frequent washings of the motor home.